Skip to main content

 Step 5: Install the Agent

-Install OpenClaw on your host:
+Install OpenClaw on your host (the agent name is positional):

 clawctl agent create my-assistant --type openclaw --host homelab